Air France Flight 447: Underwater search

 France requested two "towed pinger locator hydrophones" from the United States Navy to help find the aircraft.
 The French nuclear submarine and two French-contracted ships (the Fairmount Expedition and the Fairmount Glacier, towing the U.S. Navy listening devices) trawled a search area with a radius of 80 km, centred on the aircraft's last known position.
 By mid-July, recovery of the black boxes still had not been announced.
 The finite beacon battery life meant that, as the time since the crash elapsed, the likelihood of location diminished.
 In late July, the search for the black boxes entered its second phase, with a French research vessel resuming the search using a towed sonar array.
 The second phase of the search ended on 20 August without finding wreckage within a 75 km radius of the last position, as reported at 02:10.

 East-west cross-section of Atlantic Ocean portion in which Air France Flight 447 crashed, showing depth of the sea floor.
 The vertical scale is exaggerated by a factor of 100 relative to the horizontal.

 The third phase of the search for the recorders lasted from 2 April until 24 May 2010, and was conducted by two ships, the Anne Candies and the Seabed Worker.
-The Anne Candies towed a U.S. Navy sonar array, while the Seabed Worker operated three robot submarines AUV ABYSS (a REMUS AUV type).
+The Anne Candies towed a U.S. Navy sonar array, while the Seabed Worker operated three AUV ABYSS (a REMUS AUV type) robot submarines.
 Air France and Airbus jointly funded the third phase of the search.
 The search covered an area of 6300 km2, mostly to the north and north-west of the aircraft's last known position.
 The search area had been drawn up by oceanographers from France, Russia, Great Britain and the United States combining data on the location of floating bodies and wreckage, and currents in the mid-Atlantic in the days immediately after the crash.
 A smaller area to the south-west was also searched, based on a re-analysis of sonar recordings made by Émeraude the previous year.
 The third phase of the search ended on 24 May 2010 without any success, though the BEA says that the search 'nearly' covered the whole area drawn up by investigators.